Transpersonal Holotropic Breathwork Workshops

 For all: morning and afternoon teas, lunch and dinner is provided.
 A selection of meats, vegetarian fare and salad foods will be served.
 If you have special dietary needs please bring your own food.

-$35.00 per night for accommodation at Lilley St.
+$50.00 per night for accommodation & breakfast at The Centre.

 This workshop is not appropriate for pregnant women or for persons with cardiovascular problems, severe hypertension, severe mental illness, recent surgery or fractures, acute infectious illness or epilepsy.
 It is not compatible with the use of illegal drugs.
 Minimum age is 18 years.